EFT strings and dualities in 4d $\mathcal{N}=1$: Heterotic compactifications

+with $\hat{f}(\alpha)$ and $\hat{g}(\alpha)$ as defined in \eqref{eq.sliding}.
+It is interesting to notice that in this case the $\zeta$-vectors of EFT strings remain finite, interpolating between the arrangement for $\mathcal{V}_X\sim (s^1)^3$ ($\alpha\to 0$, with both vectors coinciding) and $\mathcal{V}_X\sim s^1(s^2)$ ($\alpha\to\infty$), described in the previous sections.
+Since the EFT string flows occur in the deep regime of the two growth sectors, for such trajectories there is no sliding, and the Integer Scaling Conjecture is satisfied.

-The features of the sliding observed in these examples match with those already observed in \cite{Etheredge:2023odp,Etheredge:2024tok}, in the sense that the sliding is always perpendicular to the direction of the trajectory.
+The features of the sliding observed in these examples match with those already described in \cite{Etheredge:2023odp,Etheredge:2024tok}, in the sense that the sliding is always perpendicular to the direction of the trajectory.
 The sliding observed here is, though, milder in the sense that it only affects subleading (and not the leading) towers.
-The above example also satisfies one additional remarkable feature that constrains even more the sliding phenomenon: the variation of all the towers is given by the same function $\hat{f}(\alpha)$.
-Therefore, they slide in a rigid way in terms of the impact parameter, which guarantees that they satisfy some of the taxonomy rules of \cite{Etheredge:2024tok} and the pattern \cite{Castellano:2023stg,Castellano:2023jjt} along the way.
-It would be interesting to perform a more systematic analysis of the sliding in different examples, to check whether this rigidity of the sliding is a universal feature and why.
+It would be interesting to perform a more systematic analysis of the sliding in generic volume forms $\mathcal{V}_X=\frac{1}{6}\kappa_{abc} s^a s^b s^c$, to understand all the possible ways in which the $\zeta$-vectors can move.